 This course examines the contemporary interaction between the sciences and Christianity.
 Topics may include: recent Christian responses to methodologies in the sciences; evolutionary theory and the interpretation of creation narratives in the book of Genesis; the meaning of human embodiment and its relevance to understanding sexuality and issues in bioethics; neuroscience and the phenomenon of religious experience; the impact of contemporary cosmology, technology, and biology on Christian theology.
+Credit will be granted for only one of CATH 322 and CATH 320.
 Three credits.